by Attila Zønn

-“He take the Vespa, give it one kick and it start.
+“He take the Vespa, give the starter one kick . . . and it start.
 Oh I was so happy!
 ‘You see,’ he say, ‘ it is fixed.
 Now you can come with me.
 Please, you keep me company.
 It will be a great adventure.
 I bring some food for us.
 You bring some water for yourself.’
 His dog lick my hand.

 “‘You see,’ my uncle say,’ he want you to come too.’

-“I love this dog—he was a Spinone.
-Beautiful dog.
-He have long blond fur with orange patches, floppy ears and a big beard, and his bark was full and resonant.
+“I love this dog.
+He was a Spinone.
+A beautiful dog.
+He have long blond fur, floppy ears and a big beard, and his bark was full and resonant.